GovAlta/ui-components/README.md

 The project contains the Government of Alberta UI components.
 The output packages support multiple model frontend frameworks, such as ReactJS, AngularJS, etc.

+### Contribution Guidelines

+1. Create a branch for your work.
+2. Create your component.
+Required elements:
+- Unit Tests.
+Use your judgement, but aim to test each configurable input/output of the component.
+We have been using testing-library to provide a consistent test authoring experience across all library types, but if it is not sufficient feel free to use a different one.
+- Storybook documentation.
+Add a stories.mdx file to add the new component to the storybook.
+Make sure to include documentation for the inputs/outputs of the component; documentation might vary depending on library type (Angular, Vue, React...).

+Coding guidelines:
+Follow the best practices of the library type of the component (Angular, Vue, React...).
+- Use SCSS
+- Use mixins where there will be common SCSS.
+If it is common to all libraries put in core-css library under src/lib/styles.
+- JsDoc?

+3. Create a merge request to develop.
+Reviewer will:
+- Determine if component is suitable for common library
+- Perform design review
+- Perform code review and merge.

+4. Complete pipeline process.
+- Test
+- Promote to production and publish npm packages.

 ### Library and Applications

 core-css